csvalpha/sofia/README.md

 ## Deploying

-Deploying procedure is the same as for the Banana project.
+Deploying procedure is the same as for the Amber project.
 See [DEPLOY.md](https://github.com/csvalpha/amber-api/blob/master/DEPLOY.md) for that.

 ## Contributing